What is Footstrike?

 - Reduced injury risk

-To transition footstrike, for example from rearfoot to midfoot, runners should introduce a couple of short sessions or dedicate parts of their sessions to work on running with the adopted footstrike.
+For example, to transition footstrike from rearfoot to midfoot, runners should introduce a couple of short sessions or dedicate parts of their sessions to work on running with the adopted footstrike.
 Then gradually extend the proportion of midfoot landings within their runs.
 Initially, it is common to experience some lower leg and ankle discomfort as the body adapts to a new footstrike pattern.
-Most experts recommend doing additional lower leg (calf) strengthening and stretching exercises whilst transitioning to a different footstrike pattern.
+Most experts recommend doing additional lower leg (calf) strengthening and stretching exercises while transitioning to a different footstrike pattern.
 This helps to accommodate for the higher loading of the lower leg and allows for the maintenance of joint and tendon flexibility.
 These additional lower leg exercises should also help to reduce the soreness and any discomfort during adjusting to the new footstrike pattern.
 However, the discomfort persists or running becomes painful, the runner should stop retraining the new footstrike pattern.

 Some approaches you can use to help with a footstrike transition include: